 Religion and most ideologies have a natural universality to them.
 When it comes to the development of universal values and morals, religion has a lot to say.
 When it comes to the ideas of fairness and justice, the political ideology of socialism can have a lot to say.
 From a Nietzschean perspective, the liberal institutions inherently become illiberal as soon as they become an institution, because they take away some preconceived liberty.
 Similarly, religions become constrictive and reduce freedom precisely when they become institutionalized or universalized to every human.
 Nietzsche said these institutions “undermine the will to power, they are levelling of mountain and valley exalted to a moral principle.
 Liberalism in plain words: reduction to the herd animal.”
 (UM38)

 These descriptions of systems of ideology resonated with me.
-I loved the symbolism of leveling mountains and raising valleys.
+I shuttered at the symbolism of leveling mountains and raising valleys.
 I truly love nature, I would hate the idea of leveling it all.
 This levelling, however, is similar to what is compelled by religion and any universal ideology in the name of fairness, or in a supposed divine morality.
 I understand the idea of attempting to pull up the deepest darkest places of the human psyche, or leveling out some of the most outspoken voices in our own head, but this is exactly what Nietzsche could not stand.
 He said we “should preserve the distance that divides us.”
 (UM38) I think what he means in this passage is both the need to value the differences that make us individuals and also value the highest peaks of our human nature the same as we do our deepest depths.